eclipse-hono/hono/site/documentation/content/admin-guide/coap-adapter-config.md

 {{% note %}}
 The insecure port will only be bound if the `HONO_COAP_AUTHENTICATION_REQUIRED` variable is set to `false` because CoAP authenticates clients (devices) as part of the DTLS handshake.
-Thus, requiring devices to authenticate effectively rules out setting up an non-DTLS secured port.
+Thus, requiring devices to authenticate effectively rules out setting up a non-DTLS secured port.
 {{% /note %}}